The Martyrdom of Nurse Cavell: Production

 John Gavin got the idea to make the film after reading a newspaper story about Cavell's death.
 Agnes Gavin wrote the script overnight and finance was obtained from two leading distributors, J. D. Williams and the partnership of Stanley Crick and Jones.

 Agnes Gavin copyrighted her script on 7 January 1916.

 Filming took three weeks in and around Sydney, with locations at Watsons Bay and interiors at Darlinghurst Gaol (standing in for German Headquarters) and the Rushcutters Bay Studio, finishing in early January 1916.
 It was the first film made on this topic in the world.

-The movie was co-directed with an American, C. Post Mason, who had been working for Australasian Films and also appeared in the movie.
+The movie was co-directed with an American, C. Post Mason, who had been working for Australasian Films and also appeared in the movie as the romantic lead.
 Eleven stone Mason had a fight scene with 18 stone Gavin, which Mason's character was required to win; in order to make this believable, the script was rewritten to have Ethel Bashford's character come in and smash Gavin over the head with a vase.
-(Post moved to New York to promote the movie in North America.
-He decided to stay there and died during the 1918 flu pandemic.)

 Vera Pearce was appearing in the Tivoli Follies at the time.
 Harrington Reynolds had just appeared on stage in The Rosary.
 The Motion Picture News wrote during production that "I am off the opinion that it will be one of the usual war dramas.
 If so, it seems a pity to waste such talent as that possessed by Miss Pearce and Harrington Reynolds."

 Australian Prime Minister William Hughes sent a letter to Mason prior to the film's release, stating that:

 I shall certainly be pleased to see the Photo-play dealing with the Martyrdom and execution of Nurse Cavell, which you propose to produce shortly; but I'm very much afraid that I shall not be able to do so, seeing that in the course of a few days I shall be leaving Australian for London and will be absent for some little time.
 I wish the venture success, and hope it may be the medium of impressing on people the dreadful inhumanity of our enemy."

 Reception

 The film was given a preview in front of several notables in January 1916, including the Governor General and acting Prime Minister.

-Reviews were generally good and the film was very successful at the box office, achieving release in the US, South Africa, Canada, India and the UK.